Leadership Coaching – Get moving in your career

 It’s about actively looking for conversations to enjoy, that help you learn a little more about something you’re interested in.
 Ideally it’s something that you can’t just learn in a textbook.

-The bonus is that it also helps others see that interest as part of your brand.
+The bonus is that it also helps others see your curiosity and conversation skills.

 Things on the list could be: